Birational boundedness of rationally connected Calabi-Yau 3-folds: Preliminaries

 \subsection{Volume}

 Let $X$ be a $d$-dimensional projective variety and $D$ a Cartier divisor on $X$.
 The {\it volume} of $D$ is the real number

-For more backgrounds on the volume, see \cite[2.2.C]{Positivity1}.
-By the homogenous property and continuity of the volume, we can extend the definition to $\bR$-Cartier $\bR$-divisors.
+For more background on the volume, see \cite[2.2.C]{Positivity1}.
+By homogeneity and continuity of the volume, we can extend the definition to $\bR$-Cartier $\bR$-divisors.
 Moreover, if $D$ is a nef $\bR$-divisor, then $\Vol(X, D)=D^d$.
-If $D$ is a non-$\bR$-Cartier $\bR$-divisor, we may take a $\bQ$-factorialization of $X$, i.e., a birational morphism $\phi \colon Y\to X$ which is isomorphic in codimension one and $Y$ is $\bQ$-factorial, then $\Vol(X, D):=\Vol(Y, \phi^{-1}_*D)$.
-Note that $\bQ$-factorializations always exist for varieties that admit klt pairs (cf. \cite[Corollary 1.4.3]{BCHM}).
+If $D$ is a $\bR$-divisor which is not $\bR$-Cartier, if a $\bQ$-factorialization of $X$, i.e., a birational morphism $\phi \colon Y\to X$ which is an isomorphism in codimension one and $Y$ is $\bQ$-factorial, exists then we define $\Vol(X, D):=\Vol(Y, \phi^{-1}_*D)$.
+Note that $\bQ$-factorializations always exist for varieties $X$ which admit an effective $\bR$-divisor $B$ such that $(X,B)$ is klt (cf. \cite[Corollary 1.4.3]{BCHM}).

 It is easy to see the following inequality for volumes by comparing global sections by exact sequences.